zsjgithub654/room-booking-api/database/demo.md

 # Demo Data
-* demo.sql is a SQL dump of the demo data and schema.
-Import if you want to run the application with demo data.

-## How to use
-* An empty `room_booking` database is required.
+* To make it easier to explore the application, pre-defined users and rooms can be imported from [demo.sql](demo.sql).
+Check [Data Summary](#data-summary) for user credentials and room schedules.

+## Import Demo Data
+* The demo.sql contains both schema and data, and needs to be imported into an empty database.
-* Run the following command to import demo.sql into the database before running the application for the first time, otherwise the user id in demo will conflict with the bootstrap admin id.
+* Create a database as required in [Data Source](../README.md#data-source).
+Before moving on, run the following command to import demo.sql into the database:
 ```powershell
 psql -U your_user_name -d room_booking -f path_of_demo/demo.sql
 ```
+* Do not start the application before import, otherwise the schema and bootstrap admin initialized by the application will conflict with the demo.sql.
+If it happens, clear the database and import again.
-* run the application as normal.
-If a different database name is used, confi.
+* After the import succeeds, configure and run the application as normal.

+## Data Summary
-## Users
+### Users
+* User 1 is an admin
-* The user1 is an admin, others are regular users.
+* Users 3, 4 and 5 are regular users.
+* User 2 is a closed account and can no longer log in.

 | User ID | Username | Password   | Roles                     | Status |
 |---------|----------|------------|---------------------------|--------|